UniversalDependencies/docs/_cs-overview/cs-hub.md

 ## Morphology

+### Tags

 This is an overview only.
 For more detailed discussion and examples, see the list of [Czech POS tags](../pos/index.html) and [Czech features](../feat/index.html).

 * Czech uses all 17 universal POS categories, including particles ([PART]()).
   At present, more than 70 word types are tagged [PART]().
 This is a legacy of an existing Czech morphological analyzer and many of these words should probably belong to another category in UD; however, the exact list has yet to be worked out.
+* The pronoun ([PRON]()) vs. determiner ([DET]()) distinction is based on word lists because the traditional grammar does not define determiners.
+  In general, words that inflect for gender, to be able to agree with a modified noun, are tagged [DET](), even if they act independently in a given sentence; that includes possessives.
+  Pronominal quantifiers (which the traditional grammar includes in numerals) are [DET]() as well.
+* Czech has just one auxiliary verb ([AUX]()), _být_ (“to be”), but lemmas _bývat_ and _bývávat_ are also possible.
+  They are in fact just variants of _být_, but they are separate lemmas because the morphological process that relates them to _být_ is considered derivational.
+  The auxiliary verb is used in several types of constructions:
+  * The copula with non-verbal predicates.
+  * Periphrastic future tense (future form of _být_ + infinitive of the main verb).
+  * Periphrastic past tense (present form of _být_ + l-participle of the main verb; the auxiliary is omitted with 3rd-person subjects).
+  * Periphrastic conditional (conditional form of _být_ + l-participle of the main verb).
+  * Periphrastic passive (any form of _být_, including periphrastic forms, + passive participle of the main verb).
+* In other words, _být, bývat_ and _bývávat_ are the only lemmas that occur with the [AUX]() tag.
+  They may still occur also as normal [VERB]() if they are used in purely existential sentences (i.e. such that don't even indicate location because if they do, then _být_ is treated as copula).
+  * Note that this may be changed in future.
+Existential sentences could be treated as elliptical versions of locational sentences;
+    then the verb would be the root, but it could still be tagged as `AUX` and the `AUX`-`VERB` distinction could be anchored in the lexicon.
+* Verbs with modal meaning are not considered auxiliary in Czech.
 * There are five main (de)verbal forms, distinguished by the UPOS tag and the value of the [VerbForm]() feature:
   * Infinitive `Inf`, tagged [VERB]() or [AUX]().
   * Finite verb `Fin`, tagged [VERB]() or [AUX]().